tmuk26-group-1/budget-tool/sprint/daily_scrum3.md

 ## Gresa Hoxha
 20/4
-- Did:
+- Did: Meeting.
+Took a look at issues.
-- Blockers:
+- Blockers: Had to wait for frontend and database to create their stuff regarding "add-transaction".
-- Next:
+- Next: make the backend connection.

 22/4
-- Did:
+- Did: Connected the dashboard design and the add transaction page to the database logic behind it.
+At this stage it works to alter the balance based on each individual user.
-- Blockers:
+- Blockers: problems occured due to the many pull requests and branches.
+Sugessted that we all be a little more careful when creating new pull requests, meaning that we make sure none are sitting from earlier.
+Problem was fixed by hard-merging the branches as for now.
+Otherwise no blockers.
-- Next:
+- Next: See list we discussed during Wednesday meeting.

 24/4
 - Did: